Army Senior Reserve Officer Training Program – SROTC

 - Participate in drill, marching, leadership laboratories, field training exercises, voluntary programs, or attend basic or advanced camp.

 - Receive credit toward commissioning or enlisted grade status through an audit of ROTC courses, or issued a DA Form 134 for having audited the course.

 Conditional students are those who complete part I of DA Form 597 (Army Senior Reserve Officers' Training Corps Nonscholarship Cadet Contract) but do not complete the enlistment contract.
 Conditional students in this paragraph refer only to those described in (1) and (2) below.
 It does not include alien students, or students trying to decide whether they desire to join ROTC and later strive for a commission.
 Credit toward commissioning cannot be awarded to students who are not officially enrolled as cadets.

 The category of conditional students include:

 - Applicants for enrollment in the ROTC Program whose eligibility based on medical, academic, or other criteria has not been finally determined or for whom a waiver request is pending.
-Students enrolled before being placed in this category will not be disenrolled solely on the basis of a pending request for waiver.
+Students enrolled before being placed in this category will not be disenrolled solely on the basis of a pending request for a waiver.

 - Students who are ineligible or become ineligible for enrollment but whose participation in all aspects of the year of instruction involved has been approved by the PMS or higher authority.